rvion/CushyStudio/docs/CLA.md

 ### A. No. Apache, Django, Joomla, OpenJS, Python and QT all have CLAs

 CLAs are not uncommon in free and open source software (FOSS).
 Apache, Django, Joomla, OpenJS, Python and QT all have CLAs.
 The Free Software Foundation (authors of the GPL) ask their contributors to assign copyright to the FSF or disclaim copyright entirely, which is more than I am asking for in `CushyStudio`'s CLA.
 Under this CLA, contributors retain copyright to their code and are free to use it however they like.

 ---

-### Q. I have already submitted code that is waiting to be merged.
-What should I do now?

-### A. Jus tadd you name in CLA-signatures.txt file

-If you have already submitted code that is waiting to be merged, please add your name to the CLA-signatures.txt file in the `CushyStudio` repository.
-This will allow me to merge your code into `CushyStudio` without any further delay.

----